 TIPS ON HOW TO SAVE ENERGY

-If you dont have to drive your car dont do it!
+If you don't have to drive -- don't do it!
 Walk or ride a bicycle.

-Save energy and save money by changing your incandescent light bulbs to ultra-efficient compact flourescent or LED light bulbs.
+Save energy & save money by changing your incandescent light bulbs to LED lights.

-Plug all electronic devices with standby modes such as tvs, dvds, tabletop cable boxes and Xboxes into a power-bar and switch the power bar off when equipment is not in use.
-You will save at least 20% off your electric bill each month.
+Plug all electronic devices with standby modes such as televisions, tabletop cable boxes, Xboxes etc. into a power-bar, switch the power bar off when equipment is not in use.
+You'll save 15% on your electric bill each month.

-Run your dishwasher, washing machine and dryer only when you have full loads.
-Run your washing machine using cold water not warm or hot.
+Run the dishwasher, washing machine & dryer only with full loads.
+Operate washing machine using cold water setting only.
 Dry your clothes on a clothes-line.

-By lowering your thermostat in the winter to 68F or raising it in the summer to 80F (only 2 degrees Fahrenheit) each household can save 350 pounds of CO2 emissions a year.
+By lowering the thermostat in the winter to 68F or raising it in the summer to 79F, each household can save 350 pounds of carbon dioxide emissions annually.

-Set your hot water heater no higher than 120 degrees Fahrenheit.
+Set your hot water heater to 120 degrees F.

-Make sure that your home has at least double-pane but preferably triple-pane glass windows and youll save on energy costs in the wintertime.
+Ensure that your home has at least double-pane & preferably triple-pane glass windows (in northern environs); you'll save significantly on both winter/summertime energy costs.

-Make sure that the furnace, air conditioners and heat-pump filters are kept clean and replace filters regularly.
+Make sure that the furnace, air conditioners & heat-pump filters are kept clean, replace filters regularly.

-Always use the energy-savings settings on refrigerators, dishwashers, washing machines, clothes dryers and all other appliances.
+Always use the energy-savings settings on refrigerators, dishwashers, washing machines, clothes dryers & all other appliances.

 Consider drying your clothes outside.
-The sun's uv will kill all bacteria and fungus as well you will save 15% from your electric bill by not running your dryer.
+The sun's ultra violet radiation destroys bacteria & fungi.
+Save 15% on the electric bill by not running the dryer.

 Take shorter showers.
-Try 3 minutes instead of 6 minutes.
-You will save a lot of water and energy .
+Try 3 instead of 6 minutes.

-Investigate putting solar panels on your roof.
-In many states you can sell excess power back into the local grid.
+Go solar with lithium-gel battery packs.
+Many states encourage selling excess power back to the local grid.
 Database of State Incentive for Renewable Energy.

-Check your tire pressure monthly and change your air filter at least every 4 months.
+Check your tire pressure monthly & change your air filter at least every 4 months.

 Carpool to work or events.

-Plan your errands so that you don't use your car for several single-purpose trips.
+Plan your errands, obviate using the car for several single-purpose trips.

 Calculate your carbon footprint.

-The purchase carbon offset to make up for your emissions.
-Most of us in North America use between 10 and 24 tons of CO2 a year.
-Buy your credits from The Conservation Fund, Solar Electric Light Fund, TerraPass, Native Energy or Sustainable Travel International.
+The purchase carbon offset when you travel.
+Most peeps in North America use between 10 and 24 tons of carbon dioxide each a year.
+Buy credits from The Conservation Fund, Solar Electric Light Fund, TerraPass, Native Energy or Sustainable Travel International.